akruszewski/gibl/manuscript/chapter4.md

 ## 4.2.
 Peer-to-peer implementation

-In section 3.6.2 we used DrRacket to execute our blockchain implementation.
-That's okay for testing purposes, however, if we wanted to share our implementation with other users and ask them to use it, it's kind of inconvenient as in our implementation there was no way to share data between different users.
+In section 3.6.2 we used DrRacket to execute the blockchain implementation.
+That's okay for testing purposes, however, if we wanted to share the implementation with other users and ask them to execute it, it will be kind of inconvenient because in the implementation there was no way to share data between different users.

-In this section we will implement peer-to-peer support so that users who are interested in our implementation can "join" the system/community.
+In this section we will implement peer-to-peer support so that users who are interested in the implementation can "join" the system/community.

 Before we dive into the implementation, we will give a high overview of the architecture we will build.

 ![Peer-to-peer architecture](images/p2p-architecture.png)

-Every peer node (in the peers list) will consist of a `peer-context-data` and a generic handler for transforming this contextual data.
+Every peer node in the peers list will consist of a `peer-context-data` and a generic handler for transforming this contextual data.
 Further, there will be two ways to establish communication with other peers:

 1. A peer will accept new connections from other peers
 1. A peer will try to connect/make new connections to other peers

 Whenever a connection is established, peers will communicate with each other through the generic handler, parsing and evaluating commands such as syncing/updating the blockchain, updating the list of peers, etc.

 Building communication systems of this type is naturally complex.
 It is suggested you consult the Racket manuals (by pressing the F1 key) for every procedure that we will be using.
-Make sure you understand this section well - it will provide you with powerful knowledge.
-If you know how to build a peer-to-peer system, you will easily be able to build a Web server as well, or any other kind of a server.
-Going several times through this section should help with understanding the system better.
+Going several times through this section until the information "sticks" will help with understanding the system better.

 ### 4.2.1. `peer-to-peer.rkt`